Dutch hospitals postpone chemotherapy, organ transplants due to COVID-19 surge

 The number of coronavirus patients in hospital has hit levels not seen since early May, and experts have warned that hospitals will reach full capacity in little more than a week if the virus is not contained.
 Several COVID-19 patients were transferred to German hospitals this week.

-Responding to record high infection rates, the government's leading Outbreak Management Team convened an emergency meeting Wednesday night and new lockdown measures are expected to be announced on Friday.
+Responding to record high infection rates, the government's leading Outbreak Management Team (OMT) convened an emergency meeting Wednesday night.
+National broadcaster NOS reported on Thursday the OMT has advised the closure of restaurants, bars, and non-essential stores by 5 p.m. as part of a new package of lockdown measures, but the government was not due to make a decision until Friday.

 Although some 85% of the adult Dutch population has been fully vaccinated against COVID-19, new cases hit a record high of 23,709 in 24 hours on Wednesday and are up almost 40% on a weekly basis.